Attributes and Aliasing

 URL details attributes

 These attributes provide details about the parsed parts of the HTTP URL.
 They are generated by the URL parser.
 All attributes are prefixed by

 |The HTTP host part of the URL.|

 |The HTTP query string parts of the URL decomposed as query params key/value attributes.|

-These attributes provide details about the meanings of user-agents’ attributes.
-They are generally generated thanks to the User-Agent parser.
+These attributes provide details about the meanings of user-agent attributes.
+They are generated by the User-Agent parser.
 All attributes are prefixed by

 |The OS family reported by the User-Agent.|